rajat2502/StandNote/CONTRIBUTING.md

 ### Finding something to work on

-The issue tracker of EvalAI a good place to start.
-If you find something that interests you, comment on the thread and we’ll help get you started.
+If you find something that interests you, feel free to open an issue and we’ll help get you started.

 Alternatively, if you come across a new bug on the site, please file a new issue and comment if you would like to be assigned.
 The existing issues are tagged with one or more labels, based on the part of the website it touches, its importance etc., that can help you in selecting one.

-If neither of these seem appealing, please post on our channel and we will help find you something else to work on.

 ### Instructions to submit code

-Before you submit code, please talk to us via the issue tracker so we know you are working on it.
+Before you submit code, please get the issue assigned to you so we know you are working on it.

-Our central development branch is development.
-Coding is done on feature branches based off of development and merged into it once stable and reviewed.
+We have definite branching structure, please find the details in [README.md](https://github.com/rajat2502/StandNote#github-repository-structure).
 To submit code, follow these steps:

-1. Create a new branch off of development.
+1. Create a new branch off of master.
 Select a descriptive branch name.

     ```
-      git remote add upstream git@github.com:Cloud-CV/EvalAI.git
+      git remote add upstream git@github.com:rajat2502/StandNote.git
       git fetch upstream
       git checkout master
       git merge upstream/master